wso2/docs-is/en/includes/references/email-templates.md

         </tr>
         <tr>
             <td>{{"{{ tenant-domain }}"}}</td>
             <td>Domain name specific to the organization.
-For root organizations, this is a human-readable domain name.
-For sub-organizations, a UUID is used to uniquely identify them.
+For organization (root), this is a human-readable domain name.
+For organizations, a UUID is used to uniquely identify them.
 Utilize this placeholder within URL paths to denote the tenant.</td>
         </tr>
     </tbody>
 </table>